8BitRobot/comment-that/README.md

 # Comment That!

-## This package is currently unsupported.
+## This package is currently deprecated.

 [Watch it in action here!](https://youtu.be/gTbSzw7v7Is)